Unfancied Malaysian stuns cycling world champion

-Brisbane (Australia) (AFP) - Cycling sprint world champion Matt Glaetzer said he felt embarrassed after he was dumped out in the early stages at the Commonwealth Games in front of a shocked Australian crowd on Saturday.
+Brisbane, Australia, April 7, 2018 (AFP) - - Cycling sprint world champion Matt Glaetzer said he felt embarrassed after he was dumped out in the early stages at the Commonwealth Games in front of a shocked Australian crowd on Saturday.

 Glaetzer was the hero on Friday when he romped to gold in the men's keirin, but less than 24 hours later he was stunned by Malaysia's Muhammad Shah Firdaus Sahrom, who came a lowly 34th at the recent world championships.